schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

     Method Name          Example                         Explanation
     ==================== =============================== ==================================================
     Image(filename)      img = image.Image("cy.png")     Create an Image object from the file cy.png.
-    EmptyImage()         img = image.EmptyImage(100,200) Create an Image object that has all "White" pixels get_width()          w = img.get_width()             Return the width of the image in pixels. get_height()         h = img.get_height()            Return the height of the image in pixels. get_pixel(col,row)   p = img.get_pixel(35,86)        Return the pixel at column 35, row 86.
+    EmptyImage()         img = image.EmptyImage(100,200) Create an Image object that has all white pixels get_width()          w = img.get_width()             Return the width of the image in pixels. get_height()         h = img.get_height()            Return the height of the image in pixels. get_pixel(col,row)   p = img.get_pixel(35,86)        Return the pixel at column 35, row 86.